This is for:System Administrator

-Moreover, to help you use the privilege system safely and efficiently, this page guides through the process of granting privileges to API keys or to other users of the Coveo Cloud Administration Console.
+Moreover, to help you use the privilege system safely and efficiently, this page guides through the process of granting privileges to API keys or to other users of the Coveo Administration Console.
 Coveo encourages you to use this page as a reference until you’re fully comfortable managing privileges.

-To grant privileges to an existing group, you must have the privilege to edit this group (see Groups Domain).
+To grant privileges to an existing group, you must have the privilege to edit this group.
 To create a new group and grant it privileges in the process, you need the privilege to create groups.
-Moreover, for each privilege you want to grant, you also need to have the target access level yourself (see Confirm Your Options).
+Moreover, for each privilege you want to grant, you also need to have the target access level yourself.
+See Confirm your options for more information.

 Select a grantee

 Depending on your intention, the privilege grantee is either an API key or a group of users.
-For example, if you want to grant an application the privilege to query your Coveo index, you should create an API key with the appropriate privileges for the application to use when communicating with Coveo Cloud.
-Conversely, if you want to grant Coveo Cloud users certain privileges, you should opt for a group of one or more users.
+For example, if you want to grant an application the privilege to query your Coveo index, you should create an API key with the appropriate privileges for the application to use when communicating with Coveo.
+Conversely, if you want to grant Coveo users certain privileges, you should opt for a group of one or more users.

 If you choose to grant privileges to a group of users, you have several options:

 You can create a new group from scratch and grant it the desired privileges.
 This is the safest option, albeit the most time-consuming.

 You can pick the unused built-in group with the privilege set closest to the desired set, and then edit these privileges to tailor them as needed.

 You can review the privileges granted to the built-in groups and decide to use one of those groups as it is, without making any changes.
 This is however not recommended if you want to enforce the principle of least privilege.

 For users in more than one group, the highest access level granted for each domain applies in case of conflict.

 Determine the privileges to grant